 - have PML

-What should I tell my doctor and nurse before receiving each infusion of TYSABRI?
+What should I tell my doctor before receiving each dose of TYSABRI?

-- have any new or worsening medical problems (such as a new or sudden change in your thinking, eyesight, balance, or strength or other problems) that have lasted several days
+- have any new or worsening medical problems that have

-- have had hives, itching or trouble breathing during or after an infusion of TYSABRI
+- have had hives, itching or trouble breathing during or after receiving a dose of TYSABRI

 - have a fever or infection (including shingles or any unusually long lasting infection)

 - are breastfeeding or plan to breastfeed.
-TYSABRI can pass into your milk.
-It is not known if the TYSABRI that passes into breast milk can harm your baby.
+TYSABRI can pass into your breast milk.
+It is not known if the TYSABRI that passes into your breast milk can harm your baby.
+Talk to your doctor about the best way to feed your baby while you receive TYSABRI.

-- Tell your doctor and nurse about all of the medicines you are taking, including prescription and non-prescription medicines, vitamins and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
+Especially tell your doctor if you take medicines that can weaken your immune system.
+Ask your doctor if you are not sure.

-- TYSABRI is given once every four weeks through a needle placed in a vein (IV infusion).
+- TYSABRI is given 1 time every 4 weeks through a needle placed in your vein (IV infusion).

-- Before every TYSABRI infusion you will be asked a series of questions to confirm that TYSABRI is still right for you.
+- Before each TYSABRI dose you will be asked questions to make sure TYSABRI is still right for you.

 What are the possible side effects of TYSABRI?

 - Liver damage.
-TYSABRI may cause liver damage.
-Symptoms can include:
+Symptoms of liver damage can include:

 - yellowing of the skin and eyes (jaundice)